Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 {% endtabs %}

 ## getTrackingIdentifier <a id="gettrackingidentifier"></a>
 {% hint style="warning" %}
+Analytics extension will no longer generate/retrieve a new tracking identifier (AID) for new visitors.
+For the visitors which have an AID value previously generated will continue retrieve AID value with this API.
+New users will use the ECID value as the primary identity [Identity](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/identity#visitor-ids-in-apps).
+{% endhint %}

+{% hint style="warning" %}
 Before you use this API, see the documentation on identifying [unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html).